wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==
+= 2.0.19 (21th January 2020) =
+* New: New Group Insertion #297
+* Fix: Exclude targeting is not working. #286
+* Fix: Random Ads shortcode does not work. #278
+* Fix: Rotator Ads shortcode does not work. #278
+* Fix: Rotator Ads work flow. #274

 = 2.0.18.1 (07th January 2020) =
 * Fix: Fixed Google Auto Ads script is not getting saved #293
 * Fix: Fixed Duplicate option. #294